Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​A deck is not constructed in a vacuum.
 Its strength is relative, measured by its performance against the other decks popular in the current play environment—the "metagame".
 Advanced deck building requires a player to analyze this metagame, identify dominant strategies, and adapt their own deck to counter them.
 This is often accomplished through the inclusion of "tech choices".

 ​A tech choice is a card included not for its general utility, but for its specific effectiveness against a prevalent threat.
-For example, if the metagame is saturated with Technology decks that rely on a suite of powerful Assets to generate value, a Psionic control player might dedicate a few of their 200 CP to include two copies of the Magic Event Disperse Magic.
-This 2 CP Event can destroy a target Asset with 3 or less Defense.
+For example, if the metagame is saturated with Technology decks that rely on a suite of powerful Assets to generate value, a Psionic control player might dedicate a few of their 200 RP to include two copies of the Magic Event Disperse Magic.
+This 2 RP / 2 CP Event can destroy a target Asset with 3 or less Defense.
 While this card may be useless against a Divinity deck with no Assets, its inclusion is a calculated decision to improve the odds against a specific, popular, and otherwise difficult matchup.
 This is the art of the tech choice: sacrificing a degree of general consistency for targeted, metagame-specific power.

 ​5.2 The Dynamics of Tempo and Card Advantage